qualiture/BASEnvSync/README.md

 **From the source Dev Space:**

 - Click the "cogwheel" icon in the lower left, and select *Profiles* > *Export Profile...*
-- Follow the steps to export your BAS profile, and save it to your local harddisk
+- Follow the steps to export your BAS profile, and save it to your local harddisk.
+  Just make sure the `BASEnvSync` extension is included in the profile export 😎

 **From the target Dev Space:**